-Thiola® is a prescription drug that helps prevent cystine (kidney) stones from forming in patients who are resistant to treatment with a modified diet and high fluid intake, or patients who have adverse reactions to the drug d‑penicillamine.
+THIOLA (tiopronin) tablets is a prescription medicine used to help prevent the formation of cystine (kidney) stones in patients with severe cystinuria who were not successfully treated with alkali, dietary changes and increased fluid intake, or patients who have had side effects with the drug d‑penicillamine.

 Important Safety Information

-You may notice a reduced sense of taste while taking Thiola®.
-Some patients also experience wrinkling or fragile skin after long‑term treatment.
+You may notice a reduced sense of taste while taking THIOLA, which will eventually go away.
+Some patients also report wrinkling or thin, fragile skin during long‑term treatment.

-Other side effects of Thiola® may include a generalized rash accompanied by itching, which typically occur during the first few months of treatment.
-Antihistamines can help reduce the itching, and the rash will normally disappear once you stop taking Thiola®.
-Less often, patients who take Thiola® for more than 6 months may develop a rash late in the course of treatment.
-This rash is usually located on the upper body and associated with intense itching.
+Other side effects of THIOLA may include an itchy rash that is found on many parts of your body.
+This typically occurs during the first few months of treatment, and antihistamines can help reduce the itching.
+The rash will usually disappear once you stop taking THIOLA.
+Less often, patients who take THIOLA for more than 6 months may develop a rash that is usually located on the upper body and is very itchy.
 It typically goes away slowly after discontinuing treatment and returns after re‑starting treatment.

-Seek immediate medical attention and discontinue use if you notice symptoms such as fever, sore throat, chills, bleeding, easy bruisability, coughing up blood, muscle weakness, blistering or raw areas on the skin or mucous membranes, joint pain, swelling of the lymph nodes, or swelling in your legs, as these may be signs of a serious reaction to the drug.
+Seek immediate medical attention and discontinue THIOLA if you notice symptoms such as fever, sore throat, chills, bleeding, easy bruising, coughing up blood, muscle weakness, blistering or raw areas on the skin or mucous membranes, joint pain, swelling of the lymph nodes, or swelling in your legs, as these may be signs of a serious reaction to the drug.

-Jaundice and abnormal liver function tests were reported during Thiola® treatment for conditions unrelated to cystine stones, however, these results were not directly linked to Thiola®.
+Jaundice (yellow appearance of the skin and whites of the eyes) and abnormal liver function tests have been reported during THIOLA treatment for conditions unrelated to cystine stones.